 Once you understand what causes these pitfalls you keep on having, all you gotta do is avoid it.
-Here are 8 such productivity killers.
+Here are 8 such red flags that kill your productivity.

 1. Your Smartphone